Ph.D. (1986) University of Pennsylvania

 Human smuggling & trafficking

-Chin, K. Forthcoming.
-Going Down to the Sea: The Stories of 20 Chinese Sex Workers.
-Chiang Mai, Thailand: Silkworm Books
+Chin, K. 2014.
+Going Down to the Sea: Chinese Sex Workers Abroad.
+Chiang Mai, Thailand: Silkworm Books.

 Chin, K. and J. Finckenauer.
 2012.
 Selling Sex Overseas: Chinese Women and the Realities of Prostitution and Global Sex Trafficking.
 New York: New York University Press.